ni/nimi-python/docs/nifgen/functions.rst

         Specifies the handle of the arbitrary sequence that you want the signal generator to remove.
-You can create an arbitrary sequence using the nifgen\_CreateArbSequence or nifgen\_CreateAdvancedArbSequence function.
+You can create an arbitrary sequence using the nifgen_CreateArbSequence or nifgen_CreateAdvancedArbSequence method.
-        These functions return a handle that you use to identify the sequence.
+        These methods return a handle that you use to identify the sequence.

         | **Defined Value**:
         | :py:data:`~nifgen.NIFGEN_VAL_ALL_SEQUENCES`—Remove all sequences from the signal